TheGreatMightyPoo41/Trollbox-spambot-template/README.md

 # Trollbox-spambot-template
-here you go, skids.

-this bot is used if any of you skids wanna flood trollbox with random shit, do NOT have 2 copies of the same bot running.

-in order to make this work, you need to install node.js and run npm i socket.io-client@2 into your powershell, MAKE SURE IT DOESN'T GET DOWNLOADED IN YOUR SYSTEM32 FOLDER!! you can prevent this by doing cd C:\Users\user\Desktop\foldername\

-this changes the directory to a folder on your desktop.

-i recommend always running powershell in administrator mode. (it's what i do always, doe i dont know if its absolutely required for simply running the bot, probably required for downloading the npm package doe)

-HOW TO RUN THE BOT:
-once you have downloaded the package and it's sitting on your desktop, download 'raidbot3.js' and put it in the folder. once youve done this, open POWERSHELL, run in administrator, and type "cd C:\Users\user\Desktop\foldername\", replace foldername with the name of your folder. once youve done this, type node raidbot3.js and it should connect.
+How to use: download node.js, and run npm i socket.io-client@2 on powershell in administrator.
+Make sure it doesn't get downloaded in your system32 folder.
+You can prevent this by running "cd C:\Users\user\Desktop\foldername\", Replace the folder with your folder's name.

+Once you have downloaded socket io, drag the raidbot3.js file into the folder.

+Then, open a new powershell in administrator, run cd C:\Users\user\Desktop\foldername\, and then node raidbot3.js.

-i can't believe i have to say this, but if you wanna disconnect the bot, close the terminal you used to run that bot.
+If you wanna disconnect the bot, close the terminal you used to run the bot.

-if someone bad-mouths you for being a skid (what i'm calling you right now, even doe i don't care that you're skidding) xhey are probably just seething.

-SPECIAL THANKS TO:

-BenSav (LMAO), who helped me figure out how to connect my bot after V3 (const socket = io("https://v2.windows93.net:8088") <-- don't click on this link

-BathFinder, who helped me actually loop the damn thing (apparently i had to use setInterval instead of setTimeout)

-MageStickz, i used the same template (s)he made, here's the link if you want it: https://github.com/Magest1ckkz/Trollbox-TemplateBot

-A-120 (LMAO) (i think?), got the template directly from his bot named Cold Conjurer

-HAPPY SKIDDING FOLKS!